-Fourteen years ago a billboard space on Hennepin and Franklin came available.
+Over two decades ago a billboard space on Hennepin and Franklin came available.
 It was a great location: great visibility, at a stop light, in the right neighborhood.
 What an opportunity to promote an image.

 A standard Cotty Lowry Realtor billboard went up and within three weeks it was covered in graffiti (exhibit A).
 What an inconvenience.
 A new billboard was put up over the top, and again within a week it was vandalized.
 As this continued on for few more cycles, a pattern emerged – a personality if you will.